juh2600/juh.gay/src/index.md

 ## that's a lot of things you don't do anymore {#projects}

 yeah... sometimes i feel down about it, but i'm trying to [do more things](/projects.md)! and in the process of building this site, I have learned many things, and I have built a nice little [docker image](https://hub.docker.com/repository/docker/jtreed/semistatic-nginx/) for auto-pulling your git repos and dumping them into nginx tidily :)

+i'm working on electrical engineering now! buildin' a lil esp32 boarb for pulling mac addresses :3

 ## wow juh, you are [so cool](/essays/people-are-hard-and-so-am-i.md) and i want to talk to you {#contact}